 One of the coolest new Trends tools to be rolled out is YouTube Trends which offers an interactive Map of what video in the US are getting the most Shares or Views.
-The platform also has the ability to filter the results by Gender & Age demographics which is perfect for understand what video is appealing to which demographic.
+The platform can help your marketing efforts with its ability to filter the results by Gender & Age demographics which is perfect for understanding what video is appealing to which demographic.

 I think that some of the obvious uses for marketers could be:

 - Use this to adapt their YouTube ads to target popular videos

 - Focus on what videos they should be creating as parodies